August 19, 2013

-Finally, three years later, I have read it--we are talking a few days ago--and I wish I had read it before.
+Finally, three years later, I read it, and I wish I had read it before.
 More than anything, I wish I had given the book to two talented young lawyers who had assisted us and who, in my judgment, were clearly not having enough fun with the sudden turns, surprises and yeoman demands of the trial process during that September of 2009.

 If you're a associate doing relatively complex corporate work--especially a young litigator in years 1 through 4 who is trying to master the Miracle and Holy Surprise of nonmovant's Rule 56(d), or just trying understand the differences between Rules 30, 34 and 45 without pulling a hamstring--do buy and read The Curmudgeon's Guide.
 Like today.
 Please do it.